 Tropfest – the short film festival in Australia — has always been a place to discover superbly produced Coming-of-Age films.
-Marry Me in 2008, as well as Time and Revive in 2013 are just some of the titles that were first screened during the festival.
+Marry Me in 2008 and Time and Revive in 2013 are just some of the titles that were first screened during the festival.

-Today you are in for a real scare with Steven Woodburn`s 2013 movie Stew, which was a Tropfest 22 2013 finalist.
+Today you are in for a real scare with Steven Woodburn`s 2013 movie Stew, a Tropfest 22 2013 finalist.

 Stew is a film about the past coming back to haunt the present.
 A seemingly innocent situation triggers the memories of Bill (Malcolm Kennard) – about a dreadful experience of his childhood.
 He sees himself as a sensible youngster (Oliver Kennard plays the role of the young Bill) ready to receive …the STEW.